1981

 I saw an ad which said 'Known Band seek synth player.
 Must be under 21'."[39]

-He didn't like the music of DM at all as he said later and it was clear to him that
+He didn't like the music of DM at all, as he said later, and it was clear to him

-it only could be DM because he had heard about Vince's leaving.
-Nevertheless he
+that it could be only DM because he had heard about Vince's leaving.
+Nevertheless,

 "because I needed the money".[40]